TedMarozzi/practice-exams/README.md

 **REMEMBER**

-To get start clone the repo.
+To get started clone the repo.

 Every time you want to git push it is recommended to git pull first.

+Add solutions to the folder that the exam pdf exists in, for example your solution to doa 2015 should exist here with your name attached.

+practice-exams/doa/solutions-2015/